pyscript/pyscript/pyscriptjs/examples/toga/README.md

 then point your browser at http://localhost:8081/

-Enter a value in the "Farenheit" input, and click the "calculate" button.
+Enter a value in the "Fahrenheit" input, and click the "calculate" button.

 It may take a few seconds for this button to become live; look for the "Collecting nodes..." entry in the console log.